RichardFreedman/music_style_guide/README.md

 Holoman, D. Kern.
 2014. _Writing about Music: A Style Sheet_, 3rd ed.
 Oakland: University of California Press.

 University of Chicago Press.
 2017.  _The Chicago Manual of Style Online_, 17th ed.
 Chicago: University of Chicago Press.
 Visit the guide online (from any campus network):  [https://www.chicagomanualofstyle.org/home.html](https://www.chicagomanualofstyle.org/home.html)

+[Visit the Author-Date examples from the CMS](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html), which is the standard to be used for references to books, scores, journal articles, etc.